1bardesign/chitin/readme.md

 There is no component-existance bitmask, and an entity can have many instances of the same type of component.

 Components (the built in ones at least) generally try to avoid going "through" the entity to find other data.
 They accept dependencies at creation time or through a setter.
 This makes the "as many of each component as you like" a lot easier.
-It is possible to access the entity though, which is handy when prototyping behaviours and your dependencies are in flux!
+It is possible to access the entity though, which is handy when you are prototyping behaviours and your dependencies are in flux!

 There is no packed-table data structure - though I'm investigating possible implementations of something like it that would make component creation and deletion faster!
 It's a different ball game with javascript though.

 Systems (and components from that system) have string names which are used for creation, access, and destruction.
-JS is stringy so I've accepted that and tried to be very clear when and why an access fails (there's an alert if something's missing).
+JS is stringy; I've accepted that and tried to be very clear when and why an access fails (there's an alert if something's missing).

+Systems can be created and destroyed while things are still running, so the mix of components available to entities can change on the fly.
+This allows only including and running what you need at any given time.

-There are generic data store, behaviour, and state machine components for bolting ad-hoc behaviours onto an entity.
+There are generic behaviour and state machine components for bolting ad-hoc behaviours onto an entity.
 The use of these is encouraged for throwaway code and prototyping, as it can easily be migrated to a dedicated component as and when needed.
 This is less rigid than a lot of documented component systems where every behaviour gets its own named, registered component.

 # Built In Components